KannonZenetism/zenetism-field-physics/zenetism/mpx/only-coherence-returns.md

 This error arises from confusing **completion of motion** with **continuity of structure**.

-The “empty mirror” refers to this misrecognition:
+The "empty mirror" refers to this misrecognition:
 a reflective surface that shows no enduring form, yet is interpreted as transcendence.

 Entropy reaches the mirror and vanishes.